alfredkam/Boilerplates/README.md

 MVPjs
 =============
 Taking all the greatness from the web, MVPjs is born!
-MVPjs is a frontend framework and a starter kit that uses the model view presenter design pattern.
+MVPjs is a frontend javascript framework and a starter kit that uses the model view presenter design pattern.
 To achive it, it combines all the awesome libraries from the web.<br>
 Under the unmbrella it contains

 <a href='http://twitter.github.com/bootstrap/'>BootStrap</a><br>